 his browser does not support basic Web standards, preventing the display of our site's intended design.
 May we suggest that you upgrade your browser?

 Applicants for Classified Civil Service employment in the State of Wisconsin are required to take an examination for each Civil Service classification that they are interested in.
-Exams and vacant positions are posted in the State Service Current Opportunities Bulletin .
+Exams and vacant positions are posted on Wisc.Jobs.
 The exams create pools of qualified candidates that are used by all State of Wisconsin government agencies, including the University of Wisconsin System.
-The bulletin is published each month and can be found at state office buildings and human resource offices, Job Service offices, post-secondary school placement offices, county government offices, and many public libraries.

 How can I get a State job?